Shopping Statistics: The Record-Breaking Numbers

 - Ask about telematics programs — Usage-based insurance (UBI) apps can unlock personalized discounts of 10–40% for safe drivers

 Understanding the 2026 rate forecast for your state can also help you decide whether to lock in a rate now or wait.
-You can also read our step-by-step guide to switching car insurance to make the transition seamless.
+You can also read our step-by-step guide to getting car insurance quotes to make the process seamless.
+If your state is among those seeing decreases, explore our guide to rate decrease opportunities in 2026 to find out exactly how much you could save.

 Frequently Asked Questions